Neelylawrence95/Neelylawrence95/README.md

 ## 🎮 About Me

+🎓 Graduate Student: Pursuing M.S. in Information Management with a focus on Information Architecture, Project/Product Management (Consulting), and Business Intelligence (University of Washington).

+📁 Information & Records Management Enthusiast: Passionate about records retention, data governance, and compliance auditing.
+Experienced in managing enterprise content management systems (ECM) and vendor relationships to optimize information lifecycle management.

 🤝 Customer Success Advocate: Adept at handling escalated critical issues and tickets, ensuring customer satisfaction and effective resolution.

 👨‍💻 Systems Engineer Experience: Managed system performance, compliance, and implemented cutting edge technologies for major corporations like Charles Schwab and Microsoft.